Read five of the most common problems we have found while conducting building inspections in Perth’s Northern suburbs.

 This is an important safety issue that could potentially be a time bomb.

 2. The shower leaks moisture into surrounding walls

-One of the key indicators is if the plasterwork and/or paintwork on the opposite side of the walls of the shower cubicle are bubbling or losing adhesion to the wall substrate.
+A key indicator of a leak is whether the plasterwork and/or paintwork on the opposite side of the walls of the shower cubicle are bubbling or losing adhesion to the wall substrate.
 The area will not appear smooth and may have been patched and painted in the past.
-It may just be a questionable paint job or it could be the result of one or more defects within the shower cubicle that are allowing moisture to penetrate into surrounding walls.
+It may just be a questionable paint job, or it could be the result of one or more defects within the shower cubicle allowing moisture to penetrate into surrounding walls.
 Your inspector can identify if this occurring and advise on the appropriate trade from whom to seek help.

 3. Minor cracking to the ceiling cornices and wall junctions.

-This is generally easy to identify by looking up at the area where the ceiling meets the walls and observing whether the line just below the cornice is cracking and pulling the wall plaster away.
-In most cases it is not a structural issue, however it can be unsightly and can give the impression that there is an underlying problem.
+This is usually easy to identify by looking up at the area where the ceiling meets the walls and observing whether the line just below the cornice is cracking and pulling the wall plaster away.
+In most cases it is not a structural issue.
+However, it can be unsightly and can give the impression that there is an underlying problem.
 Your building inspector will evaluate all elements in and around the cracking and give you an accurate determination of whether it is a structural defect or simply an item that requires maintenance.

 4. Downpipes from roof gutters dispersing close to or onto the building footings and foundations.

 Moisture depositing close to the home has a couple of downsides.
-Firstly, it encourages termites, bugs, mould and fungal decay and secondly, it affects the footing system which supports the loads of a home.
+Firstly, it encourages termites, bugs, mould and fungal decay.
+Secondly, it affects the footing system which supports the load of a home.
 A result of inconsistent wetting and drying of the soil surrounding the house footings is movement.
 Movement leads to cracking.

 5. Cracked roof tiles are nearly always found during an inspection.